thegetty/quire-docs/content/guide/styles-customization.md

 To determine the selectors for any {{< q-glossary "element" >}}, in your browser of choice with your publication previewing, control-click (Mac) or right click (PC) on the element and select "Inspect element".
 This will show you the HTML markup for your site, along with all the {{< q-glossary "class" >}} names and elements, and even the styles that are currently being applied to that {{< q-glossary "element" >}}.

-The more specific you can be with your {{< q-glossary "CSS selector" >}}s, the more likely the style will only be applied to the specific element you want.
+The more specific you can be with your {{< q-glossary "CSS selectors" >}}, the more likely the style will only be applied to the specific element you want.
 For example, if you wanted the page title on specific page to be a different color than the titles all the rest of the pages, you could determine the {{< q-glossary "CSS selector" >}} for that element on that page and apply a style rule to it without changing the styles on any other element or page.
 This example limits the style to the title in the page header of that one page:

 ```css
 #chapter-one .quire-page__header .title {